1 Tension band principles topenlarge

 Placing the loops more proximal will allow a smaller incision when removing them after healing.

 Loosely prepare the wire twist ensuring that each end of the wire spirals equally - the twist should not comprise one spiral around a straight wire.

 Cut the wire ends short.

 The slack is then taken up by further twisting.
 Repeat this until the desired tension is achieved.
-Both loops must be tightened at the same time and in the same direction, in order to achieve equal tension on both arms of the wire.
+Both loops must be tightened at the same time and in the same direction, to achieve equal tension on both arms of the wire.

 By tightening the twist and the loop with two pliers simultaneously, the two fragments are drawn together such that the fracture is placed under compression.

-Avoid excessive tensioning, especially in osteopenic bone.
+Note: Avoid excessive tensioning, especially in osteoporotic bone.

 Prevent later soft-tissue irritation